MikeRalphson/markdown-pp/readme.md

 Markdown Preprocessor (MarkdownPP)
 ==================================

-The Markdown Preprocessor is a JavaScript port of a [Python module](https://github.com/jreese/markdown-pp), designed to add extended features on top of the excellent Markdown syntax defined by John Gruber.
+The Markdown Preprocessor is a JavaScript rewrite of a [Python module](https://github.com/jreese/markdown-pp), designed to add extended features on top of the excellent Markdown syntax defined by John Gruber.
 These additions are mainly focused on creating larger technical documents without needing to use